carbon-design-system/carbon/docs/contributing.md

 > **Is it a Breaking Change?**

+> We want to respect semver.
+It's important to discern whether your pull request contains breaking changes or not.
-> It's safe to say that changing, renaming or removing anything can result in a breaking change.
+Sometimes, renaming or removing things in the code can result in breaking changes.

-> Here are some examples of breaking changes...changing, renaming or removing:
+> Here are some examples of breaking changes...changing, renaming or removing any of the following:
 > * HTML attributes
 > * Folders or Files
 > * Any SCSS `@mixin`, `$variable` or `function`